cmpsc-481-s22-m1/GatorConfig/README.md

 # team4-GatorConfig

-A simple Python project template with basic CI (Continuous Integration) and developer support infrastructure.
-The GitHub Actions workflow executes [pytest](https://pytest.org/) (with [coverage](https://pypi.org/project/pytest-cov/)) and [pylint](https://pylint.org/) using the Poetry configuration, and checks
+A simple Python project utilizing a CLI approach to automate generating configuration files for GatorGrader.
+The GitHub Actions workflow executes
+[pytest](https://pytest.org/) (with
+[coverage](https://pypi.org/project/pytest-cov/)) and
+[pylint](https://pylint.org/) using the Poetry configuration, and checks